 All we need to do is divide the number of lumens (1000) by the number of Watts (10):

 1000 / 10 = 100 lumens per Watt (lm/w).

 Once we’ve worked this out, it’s easy to compare the energy efficiency of different light bulbs, irrespective of their type.
 It works whether you’re comparing an LED light bulb with an incandescent, or a halogen with a compact fluorescent, and so on.
 It means that we now have an easy way to tell which light bulb is best.

 As a side note, it’s not worth us trying to say what a ‘good’ lumens-per-Watt number is, as the development of lighting technology these days means that it’s improving at a rapid rate.
 What seems like unbeatable energy efficiency right now might just be the standard months down the line.

-Now that you know exactly what you’re looking for, you might find that there can be quite a difference between bulbs that otherwise look the same.
-One 10W bulb might be much more efficient than another 10W bulb; a particular 8W bulb might not actually be as bright as a similar 6W bulb.
+Now that you know exactly what you’re looking for, you might find that there can be quite a difference between light bulbs that otherwise look the same.
+One 10W light bulb might be much more efficient than another 10W light bulb; a particular 8W light bulb might not actually be as bright as a similar 6W light bulb.